 For many travelers, few spots in Holland are as intimate and attractive as this charming little town.
 With time-burnished canals and cobblestone streets, Delft possesses a calm that recalls the quieter pace of the 17th-century Golden Age, back when Johannes Vermeer was counted among its citizens.

-Rest assured, however, that once you pick your way through the chaos, the old center is—apart from a couple of sites —largely unaffected and every bit as beautiful as it ever was.
+Rest assured, however, that once you pick your way through the chaos, the old center is largely unaffected and every bit as beautiful as it ever was.
 Well, almost: sad to say, virtually nothing is left standing that Vermeer immortalized in his View of Delft—once proclaimed "the most beautiful painting in the world" by Marcel Proust—other than the soaring Gothic spire of the town’s Oude Kerk.
 To find "Vermeer’s View," head from the train station along Zuiderstraat or hew instead to the canal bank over to the Zuidwal avenue, which leads to the site of Rotterdamse Poort: it was on the far side of this big canal that Vermeer stood when painting his famous cityscape.